ropensci/rgbif/cran-comments.md

 R CMD CHECK passed on my local OS X install on R 3.2.2 and R development version, Ubuntu running on Travis-CI, and Win builder.

-This submission fixes a few bugs, and makes a few minor improvements.
+This submission fixes a few bugs, adds some new functions, makes some minor improvements.

 Thanks!
 Scott Chamberlain